 Geographical Bicep Tattoos

-Travel is a big part of the young adult culture in this day and age, and some like to symbolise their experiences through tattoos.
+Travel is a big part of the young adult culture in this day and age, and some like to symbolize their experiences through tattoos.
 If you’re one of these people, the bicep is a great place for this.
 Whether you want to get the world map flattened out, a compass, or the northern star, it’ll sit perfectly here.

 Arm Sleeve Tattoos